psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 Rebecca Smith, a common prostitute, was charged by William Stevens with stealing his coat.

-It appeared that the complainant went into field to fight with another man and the defendant held his coat for him and he had never seen it since, but there being no proof against the prisoner that she stole the coat she was discharged in this case, but was then charged with stealing a book, " Light Hearts and Happy Days," from the shop of Mr. Frank Etheridge.
+It appeared that the complainant went into field to fight with another man and the defendant held his coat for him and he had never seen it since, but there being no proof against the prisoner that she stole the coat she was discharged in this case, but was then charged with stealing a book, "Light Hearts and Happy Days," from the shop of Mr. Frank Etheridge.

 Mr. Etheridge deposed to having seen the book produced in his shop about a week since, and swore to its being his property by the private mark he had written in it and by his own stamp, which was in the book.